 Are you confused by the assorted USB cables that you’ve accumulated over the years?
 Do you need to be able to name or identify the type of connector you have on one end of your USB cable?
 The image above shows most of the USB connectors that have been used since USB debuted around 1998.

 USB connectors have been confusing for the past 20 years, but perhaps the following context will help to remove some of the confusion.
 The USB standard was developed by a group of companies in the mid-1990s.
 The goal was to make it easier to connect external devices to computers and replace the plethora of connectors that had been common.
 Apple’s iMac, released in 1998, was the first mainstream computer that had USB ports built-in.
-We now call this original standard USB 1.0.
+The iMac used USB version 1.1.
 Over the years, newer versions such as USB 2.0, USB 3.0 and USB 4.0 have been developed.
 Along with the new standards or versions came new connectors.

 The USB B connector causes a lot of confusion.
 People often don’t recognize it as a type of USB connector and there are many types of USB B connectors.
 Take a moment to look at the 5 different USB B connectors in the image above.
 There are regular, mini, and micro versions.
 There are also 2.0 and 3.0 variants.
 The mini and micro version were developed for use on small and/or thin devices such as digital cameras, video recorders or thin USB external hard drives.